RemcoSlijkhuis/EHExtractor/README.md

 - Start Ghidra and open the binary you want to analyze.
 - If the binary has not been analyzed before with the standard set of analyzers (or previous results were not saved):
 	- Select Analysis/Auto Analyze from the menu.
-	- Run the standard set of analyzers on it first.
+	- Run the standard set of analyzers on it.
 - Do a single or one-shot run of the "Shared Return Calls" analyzer.
 This analyzer is part of the standard set of analyzers but was found to miss some crucial aspects of the binary when run together with the other analyzers.
 - Select Analysis/Auto Analyze from the menu.
 - Select "EHExtractor" and enabled it if not yet enabled.
 (Note: If the opened binary is not an x86 MSVC-compiled binary, the analyzer will not be listed.)